imadcio/Image-Encryption-using-Chaos/README.md

 ## Steps to Encrypt
 * Run Encryption.py for encrypting an image
-* Place the image path under the select image label.
+* Place the image (ztest.bmp) path under the select image label.
 * Click on Encrypt using Henon map.
 * Full image file path appears in the text box next to the buttons.